 - Continuing to contact a consumer after receiving “cease communication” notice.

 If a debt collector has attempted any of the behaviors listed above with you, they have broken the law and should pay the price.
 You can inform the Consumer Financial Protection Bureau (CFPB) or the Federal Trade Commission (FTC) of any violations by submitting a complaint.
 You may also consider contacting your state attorney general’s office.

 Suing a Debt Collector, Original Creditor, or Credit Bureau in Small Claims Court

-As previously mentioned, the Fair Debt Collection Practices Act allows you to sue them in state or federal court and win money.
-As an informed consumer who knows your rights, it’s important to keep them honest by taking legal action against them when your rights have been violated.
+As previously mentioned, the Fair Debt Collection Practices Act allows you to sue a debt collector in state or federal court and win money.
+As an informed consumer who knows your rights, it’s essential to keep them honest by taking legal action against them when your rights have been violated.
 Each FDCPA violation is a $1,000 fine that is rewarded to you.

-Suing them can help bring about change and make other people’s lives easier.
-The more people that sue them, the more likely they are to stop breaking the law.
-If everyone took action when their rights were violated, these companies would lose a fortune in legal disputes.
+Suing debt collectors can help bring about change and make other people’s lives easier.
+The more people who sue them, the more likely they will stop breaking the law.
+If everyone took action when debt collectors violated their rights, these companies would lose a fortune in legal disputes.

 Reasons for Suing the Original Creditor

-- They reporting inaccurate information on your credit report.
+- They’re reporting inaccurate information on your credit report.